 Delaying the introduction of alcohol to teens for as long as possible starts at home.
 It’s one of the most important things you can do as a parent, but talking to your kids about alcohol and setting boundaries and expectations to keep them safe can be a daunting task.
 DrinkWise has developed a 5 Point Plan to provide practical advice on how to be a positive influence and delay your kid’s introduction to alcohol:

 A: A good relationship

 DELAY 5 point plan

-Be aware that young people are likely to have a favourable perception of the social benefits of alcohol – they seek to drink believing it will help them fit in, and need to know that they can fit in without it.
-Highlight that they won’t be alone if they don’t drink – not everybody’s doing it.
+Be aware that young people are likely to have a favourable perception of the social benefits of alcohol – they seek to drink believing it will help them fit in, and need to know that they can fit in without drinking alcohol.

-Lead by example
+Educate by example

-Kids absorb your drinking, so be a positive role model by using alcohol responsibly.
-Talk to your child about your alcohol consumption and the rules and boundaries you follow.
-And remember, there’s always the option of not drinking at all.
+Kids Absorb Your Drinking, so be a positive role model and consume alcohol responsibly.
+Watch your own alcohol consumption and remember that this is the option of not drinking at all.

+Tip 2: Parents who drink and have more lenient attitudes towards alcohol are more likely to have adolescents who consume alcohol at risky and high levels.
 Try not to make alcohol the focus of every family gathering or celebration.
-Make a point of having alcohol-free events to demonstrate that you can enjoy yourself without drinking.
+Make a point of having alcohol-free events to demonstrate to your teens that you can enjoy yourself without drinking.

 Listen and engage

 Be aware of and show interest in your teen’s upcoming activities and discuss these together – it’s an opportunity to set clear expectations.
 Get to know their friends, and their friends’ parents.